CTA holiday train and bus schedule announced for 2023. See where it will be and when this season

-The city announced its full holiday train and bus schedule, with appearances starting on Nov.
-24. (See the full schedule below)

-"It's the most wonderful time of the year!
-Chicago's most unique and beloved holiday tradition is here: The Allstate CTA Holiday Fleet.
-Now in its 32nd year of operation, we are excited to be delivering holiday cheer throughout Chicago's neighborhoods and welcome you aboard our decked-out and dazzling Allstate CTA Holiday Train and the popular Allstate CTA Holiday Bus!" the Chicago Transit Authority wrote.
+Riders will be able to hop all aboard Chicago's popular holiday train when it hits the tracks for the season next week.

-The festive Chicago staple first began on the Blue Line in 1992 with an out-of-service train that delivered food to charities, but it later evolved into the elaborate and beloved spectacle it is now, though it still helps to deliver food baskets to charities around the city.
+The Chicago Transit Authority has released the festive tradition's complete itinerary, which kicks off on Friday, Nov.
+24. The wintertime staple first began on the Blue Line in 1992 with an out-of-service train that delivered food to charities, but it later evolved into the elaborate and beloved spectacle it is now, though it still helps to deliver food baskets to charities around the city.

 Feeling out of the loop?
 We'll catch you up on the Chicago news you need to know.
 Sign up for the weekly Chicago Catch-Up newsletter here.